ivine369/Password-Locker/README.md

 ### Description

-This is an application that a person has at least 7 different accounts signed into,and is also responisble of storing the passwords.
+This is an application that enables a person to have at least 7 different accounts signed into,and is also responisble of storing the passwords.

-### Setup/Installlation Requirements
+### Setup/Installation Requirements

 *Git clone https://github.com/ivine369/Password-Locker.git